Patricenko/Resonate/readme.md

 # ![Resonance2 Logo](static/images/resonance2.png)

-# Resonate Django Project
+# Resonate

-Welcome to the **Resonate** Django project!
+Welcome to the **Resonate**!
-This project provides a stylish matchmaking web app with rich profile interactions and a modern UI.
+This project provides a stylish matchmaking web app with rich profile interactions and a modern UI for people with eye conditions.

 ---

 ## Features

 - User authentication and profile management
 - Interactive match cards with new match badges
 - Profile popups with photo, bio, audio message, and action buttons
 - Responsive and modern design with animations and gradients
 - REST API integration for profiles and matching actions
+- Ideal for people with eye conditions

 ---